mathemaphysics/util/README.rst

     :target: https://travis-ci.org/mathemaphysics/util

-This is just a simple library full of a wide range of items involving iterators for making combinations and/or permutation to data structures such as heaps and red-black trees, to routines for simple string manipulation and symbol tables.
+This is just a simple library full of a wide range of items involving iterators for making combinations and/or permutations to data structures such as heaps and red-black trees and routines for simple string manipulation and symbol tables.